gikonyob/speake3/README.md

 # Speake3

-Speake library provides a wrapper around Espeak to easily write efficient programs utilizing the text-to-speech functionalities of espeak tts engine in Python.
+Speake3 library provides a wrapper around Espeak to easily write efficient programs utilizing the text-to-speech functionalities of espeak tts engine in Python.